gongxjtju/MSFBinder/README.md

 The n is n in the paper.

-## MSFBinderSVM, MSFBinderSVMRF and MSFBinderSVMRFNB method
+## MSFBinderSVM, MSFBinderSVMRF and MSFBinderSVMRFNB methods

 g_feature_gai1221_local_2_2_guiyihua.csv can be gained by localdpp.py and line_map function.